sharkwouter/vaporos-brewmaster/README.md

 Using your own post_install.sh script is also possible, just put your version in your mod directory.

+Make sure all the repos you used to download packages can be found in the sources.list file of your mod.

 If you want to generate an iso with your mod, just run:

     ./gen.sh yoummod